 Discogs has 247 entries against Kind of Blue.

 Columbia at this time pressed vinyl at up to four pressing plants of their own (and possibly made use of many others) The dates these came into operation, according to Discogs:

-On its first release in August 1959, fortuitously, an error was made in the track listing of the Side 2 label.
+On its first release in August 1959, an error was made in the track listing of the Side 2 label.
 Flamenco Sketches was wrongly listed as the first track, and All Blues as the second.
 All mono promos have the Side 2 track-listing error.
-The sequence was corrected (ie reverse order) on the label around November 1959, on commercial release pressings.
+The sequence was corrected (ie Side 2 track order reversed) on the label, around November 1959, on commercial release pressings.
 Hence promos are all pre 11/59.
-The sequence error remained on the jacket indefinitely.
+The sequence error remained on the jacket indefinitely, and was never corrected.

 Matrix codes found on mono promos: